Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 Now that you’ve generated qualified leads for your business, it’s time to nurture them into paying customers.

 You can also set up calls or meetings with your prospects to discuss in more detail how your business can help them achieve certain goals.
-For example, your reps can offer them a free 30-minute strategizing session to show them exactly the kind of expertise and guidance they’ll get if they enlisted your services.
+For example, your reps can offer them a free 30-minute strategizing session to show them exactly the kind of expertise and guidance they’ll get if they enlist your services.

 The key is to build on the existing relationship with your potential buyer to ensure that when it’s time to make a purchase, they come to you.